Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 Holiday Stress, Comparison, and Feeling “Not Enough”

-One of the most common stressors of the holiday is comparison.
-Between family gathering and
+One of the most common emotional triggers during the holidays is comparison.
+Between family gatherings and social media, you may find yourself examining your life under a microscope.

 ● Whose expectations am I using for myself?